-Management evaluates whether impairment indications exist through the evaluation of the debtors' capability to repay the amounts due accounts receivable.
+The credit risk rates for calculating provision for expected credit losses were calculated on the basis of historical or public information used to determine expected credit losses.
+Management evaluates expected credit losses through the evaluation of the debtors' capability to repay the amounts due.
 Factors considered when analysing accounts receivable include ranging of receivables by their ageing as compared to crediting terms provided to customers, financial conditions, as well as maturities of receivables on previous operations.
 Should the repayment be made on the level lower than management estimations, the Company will recognize impairment loss.
 The appropriate information is disclosed in notes 7 and 8.